voiio/voiio.github.io/README.md

 for everyone.
 Therefore, the following [code of conduct](code_of_conduct.md) applies to all our public repositories, office interactions and social events.

+#### Open Source

+Almost our entire stack is based upon open source tools and libraries and all platforms we build upon have a strong relationship with open source and free software.

+Please check out [our open source policy](open_source.md) for more information.

 #### Our Stack

 Good chefs keep their knifes sharp.
 We believe the same is true for software engineers,